Be sure to participate in your regional activities and connect to people located closest to you.

 UT, AK, ID, OR, NV, MT, WA, Alberta, British Columbia

-Northern CA, Southern CA, AZ, HI, Australia, Guam, Hong Kong, Malaysia, Singapore, New Zealand, & China
+Northern California, Southern California, Arizona, Hawai’i, Australia, Guahan (Guam), Hong Kong, Malaysia, Singapore, Aotearoa (New Zealand), & China

 Algeria, Afghanistan, Bahrain, Bangladesh, Bhutan, Brunei, Djibouti, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Maldives, Mauritania, Morocco, Nepal, Nigeria, Oman, Pakistan, Palestinian Territories, Qatar, Saudi Arabia, Sudan, Sri Lanka, Syria, Tunisia, United Arab Emirates, Yemen